BagelHole/Crypto-Website-Template-React/README.md

 This website is written with react.js.
 I have it hosted on Netlify if you have any questions or comments, please feel free to reach out to me at [My Twitter](https://twitter.com/TheTobyMiller) or open an issue on this repository.

+## I no longer own the Domain for ElonCatMoon and do not endorse anything Elon does in our government.

 ## Use

 Feel free to use this as a template for your own website.